jasl/vibe_photos_v4/AI_TASK_TRACKER.md

 - [x] Normalize images and generate thumbnails / web-friendly versions.
 (A preprocessing stage now writes configurable JPEG thumbnails (default 256×256 small, 1024×1024 large) to `cache/images/thumbnails/`, keyed by `image_id`; `/thumbnail/<image_id>` reads from the cache with a fallback to originals.
 Full normalized copies under `cache/images/processed/` remain future work.)
 - [x] Extract EXIF, capture time, GPS (when present), and file timestamps.
 (EXIF datetime and camera model are populated on `images` rows during preprocessing; a metadata sidecar is written to `cache/images/metadata/<image_id>.json` with parsed GPS coordinates when present, and the Flask UI displays these fields.)
 - [x] Compute file hashes and perceptual hashes; record near-duplicate relationships.
 (Content hashes and pHash-based near-duplicate groups are implemented in `src/vibe_photos/hasher.py` and `_run_perceptual_hashing_and_duplicates` in `src/vibe_photos/pipeline.py`; pHash is recomputed only when missing/algorithm changes, and near-duplicate pairs are incremental—dirty images drop their old pairs and recompute against active images, full pass only when the table is empty.)
 - [x] Integrate SigLIP embeddings and BLIP captions; cache results.
-(Implemented in `_run_embeddings_and_captions` with NPY/JSON caches under `cache/` and projections in SQLite.)
+(Implemented in `_run_embeddings_and_captions` with NPY/JSON caches under `cache/` and cache tables in SQLite.)
 - [x] (Optional) Integrate Grounding DINO / OWL-ViT detection and SigLIP re-ranking.
 (OWL-ViT + SigLIP region re-ranking and JSON caches are implemented; enabled via `models.detection.enabled` and `pipeline.run_detection` settings.)
 - [x] Consolidated preprocessing orchestration onto Celery task queues; the legacy SQLite `preprocess_task` queue and associated enqueue/worker CLIs have been removed in favor of `vibe_photos.task_queue` and `vibe_photos.dev.enqueue_celery`.
 - [x] Add a Celery-backed enqueue helper to scan directories and push `pre_process`/`process`/`post_process` jobs to dedicated queues (`vibe_photos.dev.enqueue_celery`).
 - [x] Define a stable, versioned on-disk format for preprocessing caches under `cache/` that is decoupled from the database schema.
-(A cache manifest (`cache/manifest.json`) and per-image JSON sidecars now version embeddings, captions, detections, and regions; projection tables are populated during pipeline runs and rely on the manifest for trust.)
+(A cache manifest (`cache/manifest.json`) and per-image JSON sidecars now version embeddings, captions, detections, and regions; cache tables are populated during pipeline runs and rely on the manifest for trust.)
 - [x] Build a simple Flask-based debug UI to list canonical photos and show per-photo preprocessing details and similar images.
 (Implemented in `src/vibe_photos/webui/__init__.py` with templates under `src/vibe_photos/webui/templates`.)
 - [x] Standardize database access on SQLAlchemy ORM/Core models and prohibit new raw SQL usage in pipeline and web UI.